DavidKayanan/Battery-Optimization/README.md

   _eff_dis_ | Discharging efficiency (cycle effciency = _eff_ch_* _eff_dis_)
   _delta_t_ | Time step (1h in this case)
   **Price** | Electricity price [USD/kWh]

+  The first five parameters define the battery, and are stored in the `BatteryDefns` DataFrame (for simplicity, the cycle efficiency is the saved parameter, with the assumption that _eff_ch_ =  _eff_dis_).

   <table>
     <thead>